datha2703/datha2703/Mac-Shortcuts.md

 - Set env variable by editing file `.bash-profile` or `.zprofile` and execute `source ~/.bash-profile` or `source ~/.zprofile`
+- Deleting file
   - Move to bin by Command + delete
+  - Move permanently Option + Command + delete
 - View hidden files by Command + Shift + Dot
 - Exit window by Command + Q
 - Search history in terminal by Ctrl + r